thephez/dash-docs/_includes/devdoc/ref_p2p_networking.md

 matched is a script data push of 520 bytes, so the data should never exceed 520 bytes.

-The example below from Bitcoin Core [bloom.cpp][core bloom.cpp hash] combines all the steps above to create the hash function template.
+The example below from Dash Core [bloom.cpp][core bloom.cpp hash] combines all the steps above to create the hash function template.
 The seed is the first parameter; the data to be hashed is the second parameter.
 The result is a uint32\_t modulo the size of the bit field in bits.